Sri Lanka 05.02.2015 Transindus

 Savannahs in the South

 The south-east of Sri Lanka is where you will find many savannahs that are home to some of the rarest wildlife in all of Asia.
-If you're lucky, you'll be able to spot bears, panthers, elephants, wild buffaloes, deer and crocodiles during your time in this part of the island.
+To make the most of your time on the island, you can spend a few nights in a luxury safari lodge and if you're lucky, you'll be able to spot bears, panthers, elephants, wild buffaloes, deer and crocodiles during your time in this part of the island.
 Various nature reserves have been set up in this scarcely-populated part of Sri Lanka and the flora in them is as rare and gorgeous as anywhere in the world.

 If you'd like to admire Sri Lanka's landscapes on a tailor-made holiday, contact our team of experts to start planning your trip.